 Brett is a member of the Washington State Bar Association, and a member of the United States District Court for the Eastern and Western Districts of Washington.

 Brett has a passion for helping clients who have been wronged.
 He has defended indigent persons charged with crimes in Yakima County, and has provided pro bono legal services to low income clients through the Yakima County Volunteer Attorney Services.
-Brett is currently a board member for the Yakima County Volunteer Attorney Services non-profit, as well as a board member for the Foundation for Washington State Courts where he previously helped fund a security initiative for the Yakima County Courthouse.
+Brett is currently the vice-president for the Yakima County Volunteer Attorney Services non-profit, as well as a board member for the Foundation for Washington State Courts where he previously helped fund a security initiative for the Yakima County Courthouse.
 Brett has also previously served as Treasurer of the Yakima County Bar Association.

 302 N 3rd St.